outde-xyz/website/content/Discussions/2020-04-29_graf_semirings.md

 Tada, the well-formed string gets a 1, the ill-formed string a 0, just as intended.
 Any string that contains at least one illicit bigram will be mapped to 0 because whenever you multiply by 0, you get 0.
 The only way for a string to get mapped to 1 is if only consists of well-formed bigrams.
-This is exactly the intuition we started out with: a positive grammar deems a string well-formed iff it contains no illicit *n*-grams.
+This is exactly the intuition we started out with: the well-formedness of a string is contingent on the well-formedness of its parts; in this case, bigrams.

 ## A formula for gradient grammars

+While it's certainly refreshing to think of a grammar as a device for multiplying $1$s and $0$s, there is a deeper purpose to this view.
-Now here comes the crucial twist: the formula above also works for gradient grammars, we just have to change $f$ and $\otimes$.
+Here's the crucial twist: the formula above also works for gradient SL grammars, we just have to change $f$ and $\otimes$.
 If we use probabilities, we can even keep $\otimes$ the same.
 The math works exactly the same for categorical and probabilistic grammars.

-First, let's make our example grammar probabilistic by assigning each bigram a probability.
+First, let's turn our categorical example grammar into a probabilistic one by assigning each bigram a probability.
-I'll use completely random numbers here, in the real world those probabilities would usually come from a corpus.
+I'll use arbitrary numbers here, in the real world those probabilities would usually come from a corpus.

 (@) **Probabilistic SL-2 grammar for $\mathbf{(ab)^*}$**
-    $\{ \mathit{\$a}: 1.0, \mathit{ab}: 1.0, \mathit{ba} .75, \mathit{b\$} .25\}$
+    1. $\mathit{\$a}$: the probability that a string starts with $a$ is 100%
+    1. $\mathit{ab}$: the probability that $a$ is followed by $b$ is 100%
+    1. $\mathit{ba}$: the probability that $b$ is followed by $a$ is 75%
+    1. $\mathit{b\$}$: the probability that $b$ is not followed by anything is 25%

+Now that the grammar is probabilistic, we also have to change our formula.
+Except that we don't!
+We keep everything the way it is and only interpret $f$ differently.
-Our formula stays exactly the same, except that $f$ now gives us the probability of a bigram according to $G$.
+The function $f$ no longer tells us whether a bigram is licit, it instead gives us the probability of the bigram according to $G$.
-If there is none listed, the probability is 0.
+The probability for bigrams that aren't listed in the grammar is set to $0$.

 $$
 \begin{align*}